SuperNeon4ik/SuperNeon4ik/README.md

 # こんにちは、みんな！
-I'm Nazar, better known as **SuperNeon4ik**.
-I'm 🇺🇦 Ukrainian!
-I'm a little silly, so don't mind.

 <details open>
   <summary><h2>👀 Quick Overview</h2></summary>
-  <p>I am not much of an open-source developer, but whatever I can open-source, I will :3</p>
+  <p>I'm Nazar, better known online as <b>SuperNeon4ik</b>.
+I'm 🇺🇦 Ukrainian! <i>(I live in Kyiv, so I am in a reasonably safe place, dw)</i> I'm a little silly, so don't mind.
+I am not much of an open-source developer, but whatever I can open-source, I will :3</p>

   <picture>
     <source